← Blog

 Track Changes has its place

 I’m not saying Track Changes is useless.
-If you’re an editor sending a marked-up manuscript back to an author, or a lawyer redlining a contract, the linear diff is exactly what you need.
-It’s a communication tool for saying “here’s what I changed, do you agree?”
+If you’re an editor sending a marked-up manuscript back to an author, or a lawyer redlining a contract, the linear diff is exactly what you need, because it works as a communication tool for saying “here’s what I changed, do you agree?”

 If Track Changes has been getting in your way more than helping, give Quillium a shot.